sdyakovski-study/django-tutorial3/README.md

 - instead I run
    (django-tutorial3-env)$ django-admin.py startproject project
   directly in the django-tutorial3 folder, which created in it project/project
-- then cd project && mv project myproject
+- then cd project && mv project tutorialsite
-- now I have in django-tutorial3 a folder project which has myproject and manage.py.
+- now I have in django-tutorial3 a folder project which has tutorialsite and manage.py.
 Added in here this README.md